Bernstein-Szeg\H{o} measures in the plane: Introduction

 which are defined just like the ones for $\Rset^2$ in \eqref{1.9b}.
-However, in order to connect the two sets of polynomials, we need to choose $k=2n_0-1$ and $l=2M+1$ which means that on the bi-circle we get a space whose dimension is twice the dimension we need to complete the orthonormal set of real polynomials.
+However, in order to connect the two sets of polynomials, we need to choose $k=2n_0-1$ and $\ell=2M+1$ which means that on the bi-circle we get a space whose dimension is twice the dimension we need to complete the orthonormal set of real polynomials.
 A key fact discovered in \cite{GeI2} and further analyzed in \cite{GeIK} is that the space $\sPt_{2n_0-1,2M+1;\Tset^2}[z,w]$ has a subtle decomposition as a direct sum of two subspaces $\sPt_{2n_0-1,2M+1;\Tset^2}^{1}[z,w]$ and $\sPt_{2n_0-1,2M+1;\Tset^2}^{2}[z,w]$ which possess extra orthogonality conditions and ``nice" spectral properties.
-Moreover, if we start with the measure \eqref{1.21}, these two subspaces are simply related to each other by a reflection in $z$, and thus we can focus on one of them, say $\sPt_{2n_0-1,2M+1;\Tset^2}^{1}[z,w]$ having exactly the dimension $n_0$ we need.
-The extra orthogonality and spectral properties of this space allow us to construct a Szeg\H{o} map $\cS: \sPt_{2n_0-1,2M+1;\Tset^2}^{1}[z,w] \to \sPt_{N,M}[x,y]$ which completes the set in \eqref{1.20} to an orthonormal basis.
-But there is an interesting twist in this story: while $\cS$ is a linear isomorphism of $\sPt_{2n_0-1,2M+1;\Tset^2}^{1}[z,w]$ onto the complement of the set in \eqref{1.20}, this map is not an isometry, and we need to modify the inner product on $\sPt_{2n_0-1,2M+1;\Tset^2}^{1}[z,w]$ in order to get an orthonormal basis of polynomials in the plane.
-For the Bernstein-Szeg\H{o} measures \eqref{1.16} many simplifications take place and we can construct explicit orthonormal bases on both sides in terms of fixed orthonormal polynomials on the bi-circle contained in the finite-dimensional space $\Rset_{n_0,m_0}[z,w]$.
-The precise statement for the measures in \eqref{1.18} and \eqref{1.16} are given in Theorems~\ref{th6.2} and \ref{th6.6}, respectively.
+Moreover, if we start with the measure \eqref{1.23}, these two subspaces are simply related to each other by a reflection in $z$, and thus we can focus on one of them, say $\sPt_{2n_0-1,2M+1;\Tset^2}^{1}[z,w]$ having exactly the dimension $n_0$ we need.
+The extra orthogonality and the spectral properties of this space allow us to construct a Szeg\H{o} mapping $\cS: \sPt_{2n_0-1,2M+1;\Tset^2}^{1}[z,w] \to \sPt_{N,M}[x,y]$ which completes the set in \eqref{1.22} to an orthonormal basis.
+Moreover, these complement spaces satisfy a Chebyshev relation as $N$ changes, which is a novel to 2D.
+But there is an interesting twist in this story: while $\cS$ is a linear isomorphism of $\sPt_{2n_0-1,2M+1;\Tset^2}^{1}[z,w]$ onto the complement of the set in \eqref{1.22}, this map is not an isometry, and we need to modify the inner product on $\sPt_{2n_0-1,2M+1;\Tset^2}^{1}[z,w]$ in order to get an orthonormal basis of polynomials in the plane.
+For the Bernstein--Szeg\H{o} measures \eqref{1.16} many simplifications take place and we can construct explicit orthonormal bases on both sides in terms of fixed orthonormal polynomials on the bi-circle contained in the finite-dimensional space $\Rset_{n_0,m_0}[z,w]$ and the multiplications by $x$ and $y$ are represented by Chebyshev relations.
+The precise statements for the measures in \eqref{1.20} and \eqref{1.16} are given in Theorems~\ref{th6.2} and \ref{th6.6}, respectively and the Chebyshev relations are discussed in \coref{co6.4} and \reref{re6.7}(ii).